 - Beat the Dealer: A winning strategy for the game of twenty-one

 They are recommended 7 times by 4 guests (mostly A Man For All Markets).

 Thorp is one of the first people to document successful card counting and inspired a generation of advantage gamblers.
 He writes about the similarities between making money gambling and in financial markets.

 Daniel Kahneman – Thinking, Fast and Slow

-Kahneman and his nobel prize winning book are recommended 5 times by 5 guests which is the most for any single book.
+Kahneman and his Nobel prize winning book are recommended 7 times by 6 guests which is the equal most for any single book.